department-of-veterans-affairs/next-build/docs/testing.md

 ## Linting, Static Analysis, and Unit Tests

-This bucket includes:

-- Typechecking
-- ESLint
-- Prettier
-- Jest
+Our tools for these tasks currently include:

+- **Typechecking**, static typechecking on all .tsx files using the typescript compiler.
+- **ESLint**, an ECMAScript/JavaScript linter and static analysis tool.
+- **Prettier**, a file formatter that ensures consistent code style.
+- **Jest**, a Javascript testing framework with an accessible API

+All four of these run as part of the pre-commit hooks on staged files (and/or their related tests, in Jest's case).

 ## Functional and Behavioral Tests

-This is the "slow" part of the testing suite, Cypress
+This is the "slow" part of the testing suite, Cypress.
 Where Jest tests the code itself, Cypress tests that a user can do what they are expected to do in a browser, click buttons, etc.

+These tests can be run manually, and they always run in CI.
+Because of this, **Cypress expects the full site to be built and served**.
+You can do this locally by first running `yarn export` and then `yarn export:serve`.
+This will start a webserver with all the generated static pages that Cypress can reach.

+Run `yarn test:cypress` to run all tests (including examples) against generated pages.

+You can also run Cypress interactively with `yarn test:cypress:interactive` which will load a browser with a clean UI to monitor and iterate on different test cases.